JyotinderSingh/PubSub/README.md

 # PubSub: A Simple Publish/Subscribe Messaging Library for Go

-PubSub is a Go library that implements a basic publish-subscribe messaging pattern using gRPC.
+PubSub is a Go library that implements a simple, stateless publish-subscribe messaging platform using gRPC.
 It allows you to create brokers, consumers, and publishers to send and receive messages across different components in your distributed systems.

 ![pubsub architecture](./pubsub.png)